Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds

 Time evolution of the Bloch vector is affected by the dark matter interaction with the spin triplet states.
 The effective Hamiltonian in the interaction picture, in the basis of $\left|+\right>$ and $\left|0\right>$, is given by

 where $B^{\rm eff}_\pm \equiv B^{\rm eff}_x \pm i B^{\rm eff}_y$.
 We define $t=0$ to be the injection time of the initial $\pi/2$ pulse.
-The state evolves according to\footnote{ Precisely speaking, the presence of dark matter also affects the evolution during the initial and final $\pi/2$ pulses.
+Under the Ramsey sequence for dc magnetometry, the state evolves according to\footnote{ Precisely speaking, the presence of dark matter also affects the evolution during the initial and final $\pi/2$ pulses.
 However, this dark matter effect is numerically negligible since the typical size of the magnetic fields used in the $\pi/2$ pulses is much larger than $B_{\mathrm{eff}}$. }